jae1911/BlockX/README.md

 > WARNING: THIS CAN AND WILL BREAK MAPS, SYSTEMS AND AVATARS DEPENDING ON WHAT IS BLOCKED

+> WARNING: THIS MOD ISN'T READY YET AND IS MISSING IMPORTANT FEATURES, DO NOT USE

 ## How does it work?

 ### Blocklists